Acreditação pela A3ES

 Áreas de Especialização

-The main areas covered by the doctoral programme in physics engineering are: a) Plasmas and its applications including fusion; b) New materials, including biological materials and materials science; c) Space engineering and astrophysics instrumentation; d) Computational physics and its applications to information systems; e) Applied nuclear and radiation physics; f) New technologies and methodologies in physics education.
+The main areas covered by the doctoral programme in physics engineering are: a) Advanced matarials, for energy harvesting, energy storage, biological applications; b) Plasmas and its applications including fusion; c) Space engineering and astrophysics instrumentation; d) Computational physics and its applications to information systems; e) Applied nuclear and radiation physics; f) New technologies and methodologies in physics education.

 Funding opportunities are available via Erasmus Mundus (http://emundus.up.pt/